 A dairy free white sauce is a must for a number of dishes.

-Italians and Greeks are more found of using it in pasta casseroles with a ragú.
+Italians and Greeks are more fond of using it in pasta casseroles with a ragú.
 Greek moussaka calls for it too.

 This bechamel sauce with almond milk, or white sauce with almond milk if you prefer, is a great dairy free sauce for these kinds of recipes.